dmulholl/syntext/readme.md

 Status
 ------

-Syntex is a work-in-progress and future releases may contain backwards-compatibility breaking changes.
+Syntex is a pre-1.0 work-in-progress.
+Future releases may contain backwards-compatibility breaking changes.

 Requirements